andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 `LinkedList<T>` is a generic collection that represents a doubly linked list, allowing for efficient insertion and removal of elements from any position in the list.
 Unlike arrays and `List<T>`, `LinkedList<T>` does not require contiguous memory allocation, making it more efficient for operations that involve frequent additions and deletions.

+**Use Cases:**
+- **Order Processing Queue**: Use linked lists to manage orders that require frequent insertions and deletions at both ends.
+- **Undo Functionality in Sales Applications**: Implement an undo feature in applications that allow users to revert changes easily.
+- **Dynamic Product Bundles Management**: Maintain product bundles where items can be added or removed dynamically.

+**Where Not to Use**: Avoid linked lists when random access is needed, as accessing elements requires traversing the list from the head.

 #### Example Declaration

 You can declare a `LinkedList<T>` as follows: